pyrun-cloud/hello-pyrun-ai/README.md

 opencode
 ```

+## 🧰 SKILLS.sh Integration
+PyRun now includes out-of-the-box support for **[SKILLS.sh](https://skills.sh/)** (powered by Vercel Agent Skills).
+This integration expands your AI agents' capabilities, allowing them to interact with an even wider array of tools and perform complex tasks directly from your environment.

+The skills ecosystem is pre-configured, meaning your agents can start utilizing these extended functionalities immediately to streamline your workflow without any manual setup.

 ## 🛠️ Capabilities

 Since PyRun comes with a built-in MCP server already connected to your AWS environment, you can use natural language to: